4 Engraving Processes to Consider When Personalizing a Cremation Urn

 Armed with the above information, a further consideration is where the urn will reside and who will be seeing it.
 These answers can guide you toward a suitable material for the specific environment, as well as choice of wording.

 - For a traditional ground burial, ceramic, wood, metal and stone urns are options.
 The urn is usually present at the funeral or memorial service, but after that, it is buried and no longer seen.
 Biodegradable urns cannot be engraved.
+If you plan to bury the urn, consider a removable keepsake that can be engraved and displayed for the service, but later removed before burial for a memento.

 - A columbarium (a protected outdoor or indoor niche) accommodates burial urns, stone and ceramic urns, metal urns, and wooden urns.
 Some columbaria have glass doors, which allow views of the urns.
 Consider this visibility when choosing the urn and the epitaph.
 A suitable text engraved on the urn identifies and potentially revitalizes memories of your loved one for you and others who visit.